zanzan13531/BlueJay/README.md

 4. If if dosent work, ask me or someone who knows gradle (recomend the second option)

 ## Using the Library
-First off, working code for everyone:
+I've been lax on documentaion, so ask me if there is stuff that breaks First off, working code for everyone:

 	*Stuff here is outdated, bleh.
 Check teamcode for example.